romanzpolski/flightAware/README.md

 - flightAware PHP client
 - simple pagination if number of records to return is over 100
 - asynchronous CURL call
+- ready to go on Apache shared host
+- no frameworks